nealwaga/Employee-Management-System/README.md

 ## User Stories
 These are the behaviors/features that the application implements for use by a user.
 Users would like to:
-* Sign in with the application to start using.
+* Sign in to the application to start using.
 * Update their profile.
 * Upload whatever files they want to with a subject description.
 * Search for a file upload if they are too many.